simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

       - chunk size.
     - Response:
       - chunk ID for the sender and different IDs for all recipients.
+  - add recipients to file chunk
+    - Parameters:
+      - sender's chunk ID
+      - Ed25519 keys for commands of each recipient.
+    - Response:
+      - chunk IDs for new recipients.
   - upload file chunk.
   - delete file chunk (invalidates all recipient IDs).
 - File recipient: